-Our selection of structural anchors includes large diameter tapcons, lag shields, wedge anchors, sleeve anchors, expansion anchors, drop in anchors and many others.
-We also carry other concrete construction essentials like epoxy acrylic adhesive.
-We maintain an ample stock of all anchors so your order can be quickly completed and on its way to you.
-Anchor Bolts are fasteners that are used to secure a structure, by way of a steel column, to a foundation.
-Anchor bolts are also known as foundation anchors and L-bolts, which are often confused with and sometimes referred to as J-bolts.
+These bolts are fasteners that are used to secure a structure, by way of a steel column, to a foundation.
+These bolts are also known as foundation anchors and L-bolts, which are often confused with and sometimes referred to as J-bolts.
 They are mostly permanent components that require no updating or maintenance, and are intended to last as long as the structure in which they are being installed.

 Where And When Are These Bolts Used?

-In any building, facility or structure, various types of anchor bolts are used.
+In any building, facility or structure, various types of anchors are used.
 When determining the most appropriate type of anchor bolts—as well as their diameters, lengths, grades, and finishes—the most important factors are the materials and structures used in that installation.

 What Are Bent Anchor Bolts?

-They are among the most frequently used types of bolts.
+Bent anchor bolts are among the most frequently used types of anchor bolts.
 These fasteners get their name from their 90-degree bent end and are most frequently used to secure the base of steel columns to the foundation of a building.
 They can be found in virtually any steel supported structure.

-Anchor bolt finishing is typically not necessary, which is why black anchor bolts are often used.
+The finishing of the bolt is typically not necessary, which is why black anchor bolts are often used.
 Black anchor bolts refer to anchor bolts that are unfinished.
 In most applications, anchor bolts will be encased in concrete.
 For this reason, finishes and protection against to corrosive elements are not major concerns.
-If needed, hot dipped galvanized or HDG anchor bolts and stainless steel anchor bolts are available.
+If needed, hot dipped galvanized and stainless steel anchor bolts are available.

-Sizes of anchor bolts are determined by the length of the bolt’s rod and the diameter of the anchor.
-Standard sizes range from ¼” at the smallest including 5/8 anchor bolts right up to sizes as large as 46"—which are frequently used with drop-in anchors for the support of very light materials—and up to 4” in diameter at the largest.
+Sizes of bolts are determined by the length of the bolt’s rod and the diameter of the anchor.
+Standard sizes range from ¼” at the smallest—which are frequently used with drop-in anchors for the support of very light materials—and up to 4” in diameter at the largest.
 Anchor bolts of such larger sizes would be used for especially heavy duty, high demand applications, such as power plants or particularly large structured facilities in which heavy structures must be anchored.

-What Do I Need To Know Before Sourcing Anchor Bolts?
+What Do I Need To Know Before Sourcing?